What’s that bug in my Aquarium?

 Freshwater limpets are harmless and can’t cause significant damage to your plants.
 However, because they are so small, it’s nearly impossible to find and remove their eggs and baby snails.
 This means that once you have freshwater limpets in your aquarium, they’re likely to be a permanent part of your aquatic community.

 Despite their slow pace and tiny size, freshwater limpets play an essential role in your aquarium.
-They help maintain the balance of the ecosystem by consuming algaeOpens in a new tab. and other small particles of organic material.
+They help maintain the balance of the ecosystem by consuming algae and other small particles of organic material.
 Their presence is a testament to the diverse life forms that can thrive in a well-maintained aquarium.

 Tubifex